AI-BNU-TEAMKG/EduMKG/README.md

      - A subject is connected to multiple high-level **KnowledgePoints**.

 2. **High-Mid Level**:
-   - **KnowledgePoint (High-Level)**:  Knowledge points are unique and structured knowledge units within a discipline, serving as key nodes connecting related concepts, exercises, and other knowledge points.
+   - **KnowledgePoint (High-Level)**:  Knowledge points are structured knowledge units within a discipline, serving as key nodes connecting related concepts, exercises, and other knowledge points.
    - Relation: `KnowledgePoint relatedTo KnowledgePoint`
      - High-level KnowledgePoints form hierarchical or associative relations with other KnowledgePoints, providing a structured flow of knowledge.

 3. **Low-Mid Level**:
-   - **KnowledgePoint (Low-Level)**: Knowledge points are unique and structured knowledge units within a discipline, serving as key nodes connecting related concepts, exercises, and other knowledge points.
+   - **KnowledgePoint (Low-Level)**: Knowledge points are structured knowledge units within a discipline, serving as key nodes connecting related concepts, exercises, and other knowledge points.
    - Relations:
      - `KnowledgePoint relatedTo KnowledgePoint`
         - Low-level KnowledgePoints are interrelated, enabling cross-references.